hapostgres/pg_auto_failover/README.md

      worker* jobs are active already, waiting until a PostgreSQL node gets registered to run health-checks on it.

+  2. Get the Postgres URI (connection string) for the monitor node:

+     ~~~ bash
+     $ pg_autoctl show uri
+     postgres://autoctl_node@host/pg_auto_failover
+     ~~~

+     The following two steps are going to use the option `--monitor` which expects that connection string.
+So copy/paste your actual Postgres URI for the monitor in the next steps.

-  2. Install and start a primary PostgreSQL instance:
+  3. Install and start a primary PostgreSQL instance:

      ~~~ bash
      $ pg_autoctl create postgres --pgdata /path/to/pgdata     \